-Since The Truman Show premiered 25 years ago this summer, the premise—about a man unaware his entire life has been a reality TV program—has gone from thought experiment to reality.
+Since The Truman Show premiered 25 years ago, the premise—about a man unaware his entire life has been a reality TV program—has gone from thought experiment to reality.

 Jury Duty, which recently debuted on Amazon Freevee, is the most recent example.
 The docu-style show follows a group of jurors through a civil trial.
 The process looks and feels real, but everything, from the judge to the jurors to the case itself, is fictional with the exception of one “juror,” a likable 29-year-old contractor from San Diego named Ronald.